How To Speed Up Web Page Loading Time

 Content Delivery Networks, or CDNs, are collections of computers that store your content in advantageous locations throughout the entire world.
 They are used to speed up delivery of your web page and its media by hosting it close to the user on highly speed optimized servers.

 Some CDNs will help speed page loads by replacing HTML5 video with highly optimized streaming video.
+For example, LucidVideo can help you optimize video file size by summarizing your long videos into short videos.
 While others dynamically resize images to provide the fastest page loads possible.

 Cache Your Content For Faster Page Loads